How To Grow Wasabi: Complex But Rewarding Roots

-If growing wasabi from plantlets, i.e. smaller growths on a rhizome of a larger wasabi plant, it’s best to start your plants in the fall.
+If you’re growing wasabi from plantlets, i.e. smaller growths on a rhizome of a larger wasabi plant, it’s best to start your plants in the fall.
 Wasabi grows the most during the cool season, namely between fall and spring when temperatures are cool, and plants are most likely to receive steady water (either rainwater or distilled water).

-In late fall, place your plantlets in well-draining soil, gravel, or a rooting medium similar to vermiculite.
+In late fall, place your plantlets in well-drained soil, gravel, or a rooting medium similar to vermiculite.
 Widely considered a very difficult plant to grow, the wasabi root is more often propagated through vegetative propagation – the plucking of smaller plantlets off the crown of the mother plant and placed in ideal, moist, and shady conditions to create a whole new set of wasabi plants.
 This is considered the fastest way to grow large quantities.